rodrigoisonline/Mp3_Writer/README.md

-# EscritorMp3
+# Mp3toDoc
-# transforma 100 segundos ou + de audio em escrita.
+# Mp3 to Documents / Trascript 100 seconds or more.

 Function: Translate to mp3 to txt in seconds.
           Gerar documento escrito de audio/gravacao/telefo etc.